John and Marshia, Year Unknown (possibly at the annual Marine Corps Ball)

 Jessica’s brother, Blake, also took advantage of the California law for disabled veterans and enrolled at Hayward Univerity where he is the captain of that university’s soccer team.

-Another sister, Amanda, is an officer with the Fontana Police Department, and another brother, Britt, is a K9 officer with the Washoe County Sheriff’s Department.
+another brother, Britt, is a K9 officer with the Washoe County Sheriff’s Department.
 He is stationed at Incline Village at Lake Tahoe.

 Jessica and Blake received $500 scholarship awards from the Vietnam Veterans of America, Chapter 47, headquartered in Rubidoux.” (end)